radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 9. Right-click on the Fields node below the database object containing the attributes you want to map and choose Object Mapping.

-10. In the Map to LDAP Object Class window, click the Apply Default Mappings button.
+10. In the Map to LDAP Object Class window, click Apply Default Mappings.
 This establishes the attribute mapping based on a pre-defined list in the defaultmapping.orx file.

 11. For attributes that are not mapped by the default mapping, you can choose an attribute from the drop-down list which is populated with the attributes available from the LDAP object class that the object is currently mapped to.